So, you have too many photos taking up valuable storage on your iPhone, and you want to free up some space by transferring them to your PC?

 You can transfer photos between iPhones and computers easily including Live Photos, Selfies, and Albums.
 It even converts HEIC photos to JPG when detecting that the target device/PC does not support HEIC.

-In this article, I hope you found the answer to all your photo transferring headaches without the help of iTunes.
+That’s it for this article, I hope you found the best method to transfer your iPhone photos to PC without needing iTunes.
 Do share your thoughts below on whether these alternatives worked for you, and if you have any questions, feel free to ask away as well.
-I will do my best to answer them.
-Thank you for reading this article, and I hope it helped you!